 Instructions

-2. In a frying pan, melt the butter and flour to make a roux.
-Mix the flour in with the butter and cook this mixture until it turns golden in color.
+- In a frying pan over medium heat, melt butter and flour to make a rich roux.
+Using a wire whisk (or silicone whisk if using a non-stick pan), mix the flour in with the melted butter and cook this mixture until it turns golden in color.

-3. Add the pan drippings to the roux in small ½ cup portions, bringing it to a low boil, and incorporating the drippings into the mixture until it thickens, and then add another ½ cup of pan dripping, continuing this until you have added all the drippings.
+- Pour the drippings into the roux in small ½ cup portions, bringing it to a low boil and incorporating the drippings into the mixture until it thickens, and then add another ½ cup of pan dripping, continuing this until you have added all the drippings.

 Recommended Products